Storm Barra: Ireland

-All schools, colleges, universities and childcare facilities, COVID-19 vaccination and testing centres, and bus operations in red or orange weather alert areas were suspended in parts of the country, along with Met Éireann issuing red warnings to Cork, Clare and Kerry.
+All schools, colleges, universities and childcare facilities, COVID-19 vaccination and testing centres, and bus operations in red or orange weather alert areas were suspended in parts of the country, along with Met Éireann issuing red warnings to counties Cork, Clare and Kerry.
 Orange and yellow warnings were also placed for other counties in the country.
 Winds up to 140 km/h were forecasted to impact the area, with authorities there warning people across Ireland to stay in their homes for their own safety.
 Storm surge from the cyclone, along with snow and hail were also foreseen to slash the country.
 Marine warnings were also posted to warn fishermen not to venture along the rough waters, along with flood levees being built in Mallow and Fermoy.
 The HSE suspended hospital and other essential services, and traffic was disrupted.
 Several flight operations from Aer Lingus were also cancelled and many night events were postponed.
 National parks and court hearings across the country were also shut down.
 Coastal flooding were also feared, due to tides.
 The weather agency of Ireland called Barra a "significant and severe weather event" as the country brunts the storm's impacts.

 As Barra made landfall by 7 December, a wind gust of 115 km/h was registered at Sherkin Island, according to Met Éireann.
 Roches Point recorded a gust of 104 km/h in the same period.
 Mace Head, meanwhile reported a pressure of 965 hPa.
 The Fastnet Lighthouse revealed a wind gust of 87 kn by 09:56 UTC and 11:32 UTC.
 As anticipated, high tides caused flooding over Cork, along with trees being fallen.
 The River Lee overflowed due to the storm, flooding areas near the basin.
 Areas over Cork and Kerry had power outages, and 59,000 homes and businesses in Ireland were reportedly without power on 7 December.
 The National Emergency Coordination Group were briefed that the worst impacts were still to come.
 Concern was raised at the meeting that some people in Cork and Kerry were not heeding warning to stay indoors.
 A two-vehicle incident due to bad weather induced by Barra killed a person and injured two more on 7 December in the afternoon.
 Many public and private property also suffered damages, mainly due to them being crushed by a falling tree.
 The M8 Dublin–Cork motorway also reported damages, with being described as "significant".
 Fishing vessels were also battered by Barra's rough waves, where a skipper of a large vessel "Dawn Ross" described the impacts of the storm as the "worst in 20 years".
 There were also stranded people at the Fastnet Lighthouse.

 All schools, colleges, universities and childcare facilities reopened on 9 December.